Do-AI/large_image/girder_annotation/docs/annotations.md

     "origin": [0, 0, 0],               # Origin including fized x value.
 Optional
     "dx": 32,                          # Grid spacing in x.
 Optional "dy": 32,                          # Grid spacing in y.
 Optional "minColor": "rgba(0, 0, 255, 1)",  # The color of negative data.
 Optional.
-Ignored for heatmap interpretations.
+Ignored for heatmap
+                                       # interpretations.
     "zeroColor": "rgba(0, 0, 0, 0)",   # The color of 0-values data.
+Optional.
+Ignored if colorRange and
+                                       # rangeValues are specified for contours or choropleths or for
+                                       # heatmaps if a color is specified for a range value of 0.
+    "maxColor": "rgba(255, 255, 0, 1)", # The color of positive data.
+Optional.
+Ignored if colorRange and
+                                       # rangeValues are specified for contours or choropleths or for
+                                       # heatmaps if a color is specified for a range value of 1.
+    "minIntensity": 0,                 # On heatmaps, the value that maps to the zeroColor.
+Defaults to
+                                       # zero.
 Optional
+    "maxIntensity": 0.9,               # On heatmaps, the value that maps to the maxColor.
+Defaults to the
+                                       # maximum value in the data.
+Optional
-    "maxColor": "rgba(255, 255, 0, 1)", # The color of positive data.
+    "colorRange": ["rgba(0, 0, 0, 0)", "rgba(255, 255, 0, 1)"]  # A list of colors corresponding to the
+                                       # rangeValues.
+Optional
+    "rangeValues: [0, 1],              # A list of range values corresponding to the colorRange list.
+This should have the same number of entries as colorRange unless a contour where stepped is true.
+Optional
+    "stepped": true,                   # For contours, whether discrete colors or continuous colors should be used.
+Default false.
 Optional
     "values": [
         0.508,
         0.806,